 Extra curricular sporting endeavours are shared and celebrated in school.
 Good links with local sports clubs help us promote physical activity outside of school.

 We encourage children to adopt healthy lifestyles by fully funding swimming lessons in year three and buying fruit for all children to enjoy at breaktimes.
+Alongside these, we run fitness projects using individual step counters in KS2 classes throughout the year.

 We focus on the children’s fundamental abilities, these are often referred to as the ABC’s (Agility, Balance and Coordination).
 The ABC’s cover the most important skills young children need to develop in order to progress onto more difficult skills later in their education.
 Throwing, catching, controlling their own body weight and moving efficiently in a variety of ways including jumping, twisting, rolling etc.